richardxuyixuan/capstone-project/README.md

 Note 2: The arguments provided in ```train_pipeline.py``` are by default the setting for the best model checkpoint.
 However, feel free to change it.
 For example, you may wish to set the output_dim to 5 to see how the model performs for classification performance on 5 classes.

 **How to generate a caption for a new advertisement image:**
+1. Download the following checkpoints [here](https://drive.google.com/file/d/1tKHj7DSDtOUBUGrLU1zkNWEE1AbLZT5Z/view?usp=sharing) and [here](https://drive.google.com/file/d/1H-sY3C6q72a4eu4tAGpqi7oHtmd3irwX/view?usp=sharing) and place them on the same directory as ```data_processing.py```
-1. open data_processing.py, run img_process function.
+2. ```data_processing.py```, run img_process function.
 This function requires four inputs. input_image_path is the path to ad image, output_image_path is the path to processed ad image.resnet_weights_path and classifier_weights_path are the paths to saved pretrained models weights. img_process function will read the ad image from input_image_path and write a processed image to output_image_path.
-2. Download the GenerativeImage2Text repo from Github.
+3. Download the GenerativeImage2Text repo from [Github](https://github.com/microsoft/GenerativeImage2Text).
 Follow their README file to perform inference on a single image.
 Here's an example of the command line:
 ```
 AZFUSE_TSV_USE_FUSE=1 python3 -m generativeimage2text.inference -p "{'type': 'test_git_inference_single_image',
       'image_path': './GenerativeImage2Text/aux_data/images', \